Projects and Initiatives

 Our current compost setup creates nitrogen-rich soil and contains preconsumer waste from 12 of 22 businesses in University Centers in addition to a number of offices and satellite coffee carts around campus.

 Edible mushrooms are an excellent source of healthy and sustainable protein and can be grown from a variety of agricultural waste products.
 RCG grows high-quality oyster mushrooms from waste coffee grounds collected from the campus and donates a portion to the Triton Food Pantry.
 Visit the project page for more information!

 One of our first student projects, this small, 500 gallon aquaponic system was finished in 2015 by Lucas (a former UCSD student), who wanted to prove the viability of an aquaponics system on campus.
 Due to the nature of where Roger's Urban Farmlab is, surrounded by large Eucalyptus trees and close to the ocean, the previous team decided to build this as a test bed to make sure that the fish wouldn't die.

 Unfortunately, this project lead graduated and the system has been in maintenance mode ever since, with very limited produce grown compared to what it could potentially grow.
 As RUF is short on manpower, all of our efforts have gone towards developing mechanized solutions for large-scale projects.

 So if you're interested in aquaponics, know a thing-or-two about gardening, or just miss having plants, come to one of RUF's Sunday-morning garden cleanups to get in touch with Zack and see how you can take this system over!

-We are currently still gathering the components necessary to repair the solar shed.
-But we are also looking for students who have a background in electrical engineering or some other relevant major and are interested in off-grid solar systems to join the team.
+We are currently looking for students who have a background in electrical engineering or some other relevant major and are interested in off-grid solar systems to join the team.